 British Land and Sir Robert McAlpine have been using an Achilles service to find out more about what’s really happening in their supply chain from those with first-hand knowledge – the tradespeople contracted to work on their sites.
 As responsible developers and building contractors, British Land and Sir Robert McAlpine have a strong and lasting interest in the social value that their projects deliver – both during construction and when completed.
-So, when Achilles launched Labour Practice Audits in 2015, British Land and Sir Robert McAlpine were keen to pioneer their use.
+So, when Achilles launched Labour Practice Audits in 2015 (currently Ethical Business Programme), British Land and Sir Robert McAlpine were keen to pioneer their use.

 British Land was due to start work, in partnership with Sir Robert McAlpine as lead contractor, on the next phase of the 32-acre Broadgate campus, creating a world class, mixed use destination for London.
 At the same time, the Modern Slavery Act (2015) entered UK law, requiring companies to take responsibility for understanding the ethical performance of all businesses in their extended supply chains.